 Based on these findings, the GAO has recommended that CMS should work with state survey agencies to create a nationwide database to track abuse incidents and perpetrator data.
 They have also suggested that CMS develop and implement stricter guidelines for reporting facility-related incidents, and that law enforcement agencies be notified when abuse accusations occur.

 At Sawyer Law Firm, We Fight for the Rights of the Elderly

 At Sawyer Law Firm, our Enterprise nursing home abuse attorney is proud to stand up for the rights of the elderly.
-When nursing home abuse and negligence occurs in the state of Alabama, we promise to be there to fight for your loved one, doing everything in our power to ensure they receive the justice they deserve.
+When nursing home abuse and negligence occur in the state of Alabama, we promise to be there to fight for your loved ones, doing everything in our power to ensure they receive the justice they deserve.
 Our experienced nursing home abuse lawyer has recovered millions of dollars for clients over the years, including as co-counsel in a landmark 2009 “resident’s rights” case, which resulted in a $4.75 million settlement.
-We believe that nursing homes which take advantage of those they have been entrusted to care for must be held accountable at all costs.
-Call to schedule a free consultation today, and discover why we are trusted by families across Alabama for yourself.
-Dial (334) 232-0376 now to speak to an attorney, or click here to contact us online
+We believe that nursing homes that take advantage of those they have been entrusted to care for must be held accountable at all costs.